 Researchers seeking funding for biomarker identification and validation should apply through the relevant research boards.

-The following highlight notices indicate areas of strategic importance identified by MRP, relating to MRC and NIHR priorities, and those of partner organisations such as MHRA, NICE and the four UK health departments.
+Highlight notices indicate areas of strategic importance relating to MRC and NIHR priorities, and those of partner organisations such as MHRA, NICE and the four UK health departments.
 Applications are invited in:

 - Methodology for stratified medicine